sqlxpert/aws-tag-sched-ops/readme.md

 * Tag suffix: <kbd>-periodic</kbd>

-* Values: one or more of the following components:
+* Values: one or more components:

   |Name|Minimum|Maximum|Wildcard|Combines With|
   |--|--|--|--|--|